PJ-Woz/cats-vs-markdown/ref-cat.md

+---
+title: What is a CAT?
+layout: default
+nav_order: 2
+parent: Overview
+---
 # What is a CAT?

 A **Computer-Aided Translation** software (in short: a **CAT**) is a program that helps translators translate.
 Translation is still done by a human, but the CAT facilitates this process with inbuilt features.